ishatag/Leads-Project--Courses/README.md

 1. Sales Team	: Focus efforts on Hot leads, save time by avoiding low-quality leads
 2. Marketing Team	: Learn which campaigns and channels bring the best leads
 3. Executives	: Get a clear overview of performance and lead quality via the Power BI dashboard
-4. Data Analysts	: Use a structured, cleaned dataset and scoring logic for future improvement

 **📁 Files Included in This Project** data_analysis_leadscoring.py